levoai/docs/docs/install-traffic-capture-sensors/pcap-sensor/sensor-fargate.md

 # --------------------------------------------------------------------------------------------
 # Satellite Settings:
 # --------------------------------------------------------------------------------------------
-# host:port for the collector service receiving the common-tasks's API traces.
+# host:port for the collector service receiving the sensor's API traces.
 collector-endpoint: <set to desired host:port value>
 # --------------------------------------------------------------------------------------------
 ...